 This entertainment center in North Wilkesboro is the perfect afternoon adventure for families.
-The Block is fully equipped with arcade games, a rock-climbing wall, a trampoline park, a roller-skating rink, and a playground for toddlers.
+The Block is fully equipped with arcade games, a rock-climbing wall, a trampoline park, a roller-skating rink, and a toddler playground.
 You’ll honestly never want to leave!

 Call Family Distillers